-Outflow from convective storm, Mauritania and adjacent Atlantic Ocean.
+Outflow from convective storm, Mauritania and adjacent Atlantic Ocean in August 2006.

 13 August 2006

 Every convective storm cell is composed of two main vertical currents: updraft and downdraft.
 While updraft is the main mechanism which creates the visible cumulonimbus cloud, and also most of the storm top features observed by satellites (see also the cases of 25 June 2006 and 13 October 2006), observing downdrafts by satellite is not that common and straightforward.

 One possible manifestation of strong storm downdrafts can be pools of cold air, spreading outwards from underneath storms, into their surroundings.
 These low level outflows can be marked by a ring of low clouds or a roll cloud, which can be seen in satellite imagery.
 Such outflow boundaries may travel tens to hundreds of kilometers from their place of origin and last for many hours.